Rammsauer/greenwashing/README.md

 Jack takes out a business card, writes his number on the back, hands it to her.
 She takes the pen, grabs his hand and writes her number on his palm.
-She walks into the
+She walks into the street, causing more SCREECHING and HONKING.
+She turns,
 </pre>